-Standstill period is the period of time between the Council giving notice of the Council's plan to award the contract and the confirmation of the award of the contract which is needed under the PCR 2015.
+Standstill period is the period of time between the Council giving notice of the Council's plan to award the contract and the confirmation of the award of the contract which is needed under the Procurement Regulations, detailed in the Procurement Act 2023.
 This gives unsuccessful companies the chance to ask for a debriefing and to challenge an award of a contract.

-Sourcing Strategy is the written justification of the options considered, dismissed and ultimately decided upon when implementing a specific procurement process.
+Sourcing Strategy is the Officer's written justification of the options considered, dismissed and ultimately decided upon when implementing a specific procurement process.

-Subsidy Control is the new system regulating State Aid.
+Subsidy Control Regulations is the new system regulating what used to be known as State Aid.